ivan-frolov/konfermit/README.md

 backend side (especially to not show the logic of work on client side and to not implement it twice) this why it's good place to put all related ajax here.

+The React with Redux can help in this test work, more over this task is preferably done fully on this framework, but I use it as presenter of main module not more.
+It can looks strange, but this approach was chosen specially to show the ability to write on pure js and solve programming tasks.

+To run project u can: npm i && npm run start